Sandysmile/Capstone/README.md

 - Step 4: Run classifiers again in each of four neighborhood clusters.

-## 3 Data Prepareation (Feature Engineering)
+# 3 Data Prepareation (Feature Engineering)

 In this project, serveral feature engineering techniques were employed to enhance the predictive power of the model.
 The techniques used include binning, target encoding, frequency encoding, and clustering using K-Means.

-3.1 45 New Features Created: ( Please See the Jupter Notebook For details)
+3.1 New Features Created (45): ( Please See the Jupter Notebook For details)

 - Higher_GarbageRisk_Flag
 - Queue_target